oobabooga/text-generation-webui/Google-Colab-notebook.md

 #### Pygmalion chat notebook

-This is the official Pygmalion notebook for this web UI: https://colab.research.google.com/github/oobabooga/AI-Notebooks/blob/main/Colab-TextGen-GPU.ipynb
+This is an example Colab notebook that runs the Pygmalion conversational model in chat mode: https://colab.research.google.com/github/oobabooga/AI-Notebooks/blob/main/Colab-TextGen-GPU.ipynb

 Just execute all cells and a gradio URL will automatically appear at the bottom in 5 minutes.